RaffOwO/vesuveus/README.md

 # How to build your own Vesuveus

 ## Some Technical and Design Details

+In the v1-August folder is an older revision that I showcased and used till the end of August 2023, it has two problems as explained at the end of the README file of that folder, but if you want to build that version you can still find the files in that folder.

 I used RP2040 MCU and kmk (because i love Python) for my vesuveus but you can use any MCU/firmware you want.